Peter Knight's Research on Glaciers

 Knight, P.G. and Knight, D.A.
 (2004) Field observations and laboratory simulations of basal ice formed by freezing of supercooled subglacial water.
 Invited contribution to AMICS (Antarctic ice-sheet dynamics and climatic change: Modelling and Ice Composition Studies) workshop Dynamic Interaction between the Antarctic Ice Sheet and the Subglacial Environment, Vrije Universiteit Brussel, Brussels, April 2004.
 Sponsored by the Belgian Federal Science Policy Office (BELSPO).
 Details here

-Knight, P.G. and Knight D.A. (in press, 2005) Laboratory observations of debris-bearing ice facies frozen from supercooled water.
+Knight, P.G. and Knight D.A.
+(2005) Laboratory observations of debris-bearing ice facies frozen from supercooled water.
 JOURNAL OF GLACIOLOGY

 Knight, P.G. and Knight D.A.
 (2005) Laboratory observations of ice formation and debris entrainment by freezing turbid supercooled water.
 In Knight, P.G. (ed.)
 GLACIER SCIENCE AND ENVIRONMENTAL CHANGE (Blackwell, Oxford).